 H. Roger Grant came to Clemson in 1996 from The University of Akron, where he had been teaching since 1970.
 A specialist in U.S. history and especially the Populist-Progressive era, he is recognized as one of the world’s leading authorities on transportation history and American railroads.
-He has written or edited 31 academic books; his most recent are Railroads and the American People (2012), The Louisville, Cincinnati & Charleston Railroad: Dreams of Linking North and South (2014), and Railroaders without Borders: A History of the Railroad Development Corporation (2015), and Electric Interurbans and the American People (2016).
+He has written or edited 32 academic books; his most recent are Railroads and the American People (2012), The Louisville, Cincinnati & Charleston Railroad: Dreams of Linking North and South (2014), Railroaders without Borders: A History of the Railroad Development Corporation (2015), and Electric Interurbans and the American People (2016).

 Twice recognized by Clemson with awards for excellence in research, and more recently as the University’s Centennial Professor, Grant was awarded the Doctor of Humane Letters by his undergraduate alma mater, Simpson College, in 2002.
 During spring semester 2005 Grant served as the Maxwell C. Weiner Distinguished Professor of Humanities at the University of Missouri–Rolla, today’s Missouri University of Science and Technology.
 He was awarded the Kathryn and Calhoun Lemon Professorship in 2006.
 His latest book, Rails to the Front: The Role of Railroads in Wartime (with A.J Veenendaal, Jr.) will be published in 2017 by Karwansaray Publishers in Rotterdam, NL.
 His current book projects are a social history of American transportation and a biography of American railroad legend John W. Barriger III, both under contract with Indiana University Press.
 Grant serves as president of the international professional organization, the Lexington Group in Transportation History.